NGO advocates girl-child education in Yobe

 More Stories

-By Ahmed Ahmed The Bauchi State Government has reaffirmed its commitment to promoting girls’ education through the Conditional Cash Transfers...
+By Ahmed Ahmed The Bauchi State Government has reaffirmed its commitment to expanding access to education with the payment of...